TheYoungBeast/Static-Program-Analizer/README.md

 # Static-Program-Analizer
-You can find all project requirements in the [Handbook](https://github.com/TheYoungBeast/Static-Program-Analizer/blob/master/INF2ATS%20Handbook.pdf).
+All project requirements are in the [Handbook](https://github.com/TheYoungBeast/Static-Program-Analizer/blob/master/INF2ATS%20Handbook.pdf).
+Please ask the author of the Handbook for permission if you plan to use it in another way besides reading.
+The intention of posting this document is to help recruiters and technical staff to show the project's advancement level.

 ## Note
-The author of the Handbook and Course is prof. dr. Stanisław Jarząbek which created this course for Bialystok's Univeristy of Technology.
+The author of the Handbook and Course is Prof. Dr. Stanisław Jarząbek.
+He created this course for Bialystok's University of Technology.
-The are 2 authors of the this project.
+The are 2 authors of this project.
-Project contains over 155 commits, where almost over 100 belongs to me.
+The project contains over 155 commits, where almost over 100 belong to me.
-I was resposible for following modules:
+I was responsible for following modules:
 - CFG
 - PKB (improvements & modifications)
 - QueryTree